imlargo/imlargo/README.md

 ## 👩‍💻 About me

-Just a student with a passion for coding, learning new things.
+Just a student with a passion for coding and learning new things.

 - 🌱 Currently learning.
 - ⚡️ JavaScript, Python, Java.